-A periodic third-party environmental audit shall be conducted and completed during the final year of the permit term or sooner if final closure starts during the permit term.
-The audit will include all aspects of this Waste Management Permit.
+Unless waived by the department, a third-party environmental audit shall be completed during the final year of the permit term or sooner if final closure starts during the permit term.
+If an audit is required, the field inspection portion of the audit shall be conducted during the snow free season the year before permit expiration.
+The audit will include all aspects of this permit.
 The environmental audit is required to verify FGMI's compliance with applicable environmental laws associated with this permit.
-The third party contractor should be mutually agreed on by the state and FGMI, but in the event that agreement cannot be reached, the state retains the final contractor selection decision.
+The third party contractor selected to perform the environmental audit must be approved by the department and FGMI, but in the event that agreement cannot be reached, the state retains the final contractor selection decision.
 Costs for the third-party contractor shall be borne by FGMI.
-The intent of the audit is to evaluate whether both FGMI management and DEC permit administration provide reasonable assurances that the facility and environmental controls are functioning as intended.
 The environmental audit shall include an evaluation of the adequacy of the approved financial assurance.